 Chef Sriram who introduced the scheme

-They have also generously provided pro bono support across a number of departments, as well as hosting Trust Policy Round Table events and working directly with their local carers' organisations over the past five years.
+Slaughter and May have also generously provided pro bono support across a number of our charities departments, as well as hosting Policy Round Table events and working directly with their local carers' organisations over the past five years.

 "The firm has a long history of supporting good causes financially, strategically with pro bono and volunteering.
 We recognise that charities face the same legal challenges as any other type of organisation and we are happy to be able to help The Trust with contracts and other legal issues when it is needed.
 Our lawyers have advised The Trust directly on specific issues and we have worked in partnership with The Trust to develop a 'legal toolkit' of best practice guidance and advice for The Network of Carers' Centres, to better equip the centres to deal with day-to-day legal issues.
 Our non-legal staff have provided pro bono support as well, advising on website redesign and procurement and helping with writing a position paper.

 "Tackling this type of work enables our staff to use their skills in a different context and helps them to understand more about the way in which The Trust supports carers."